dwebe003/spotifychallenge/README.md

 ### Greetings Earthling:
 	Hey there Spotify!
-If you're reading this then, hurray, you've made it to my GitHub!
+If you're reading this then, huzzah, you've made it to my GitHub.
 	Here you will find my python code for your Cat vs. Dog puzzle.
 I had a lot of fun working it out and I definitely look forward to more.
-One of my favorite areas of math is Combinatorics so it is always an engaging challenge to take on a Graph theory problem.
+Combinatorics is awesome, so it is always a rewarding challenge to take on a Graph theory problem.

 	If you've made it this far then I would like to say thank you for considering me, and I wish you the best in choosing some real aces for Spotify.